-Nevertheless, the focus on centralization of our bank's core functions, completed in 2015, should bear fruit and through its information technology platform the bank will aim to improve productivity and client servicing.
-The bank anticipates that by the second half of 2016, HBZ will issue VISA Platinum and Classic debit cards to customers.
-Further, the bank is aiming to also open its ninth branch by the end of 2016.
-I am confident that our strong business culture coupled with entrepreneurial spirit will help HBZ Bank to achieve anticipated growth levels for 2016.
-The bank will continue to be cautious in lending and to maintain high liquidity as a philosophy to protect overall shareholder and customer interest, and at the same time leverage its trust in the business community.
+I am confident that our strong business culture coupled with entrepreneurial spirit will help HBZ achieve its anticipated growth levels for 2017.
+The bank will continue to lend cautiously and maintain high liquidity to protect overall shareholder and customer interest, and at the same time leverage its trust in the business community.